 To Foreign Students Considering Studying in University of Tsukuba.
 JAPAN STUDY SUPPORT is a website jointly operated by The Asian Students Cultural Association and Benesse Corporation.
 It provides information about studying in Japan.

-The website also provides detailed information about University of Tsukuba and its faculties of Japan-Expert Program, Bachelor's Program in Global Issues, School of Humanities and Culture, School of Human Sciences, School of Science and Engineering, School of Medicine and Medical Sciences, School of Health and Physical Education, School of Art and Design, School of Informatics, School of Social and International Studies, and School of Life and Environmental Sciences.
+The website also provides detailed information about University of Tsukuba and its faculties of Japan-Expert Program, Bachelor's Program in Global Issues, School of Humanities and Culture, School of Human Sciences, School of Science and Engineering, School of Medicine and Health Sciences, School of Physical Education, Health and Sport Sciences, School of Art and Design, School of Informatics, School of Social and International Studies, and School of Life and Environmental Sciences.
 Take full advantage of the site to learn everything you would like to know about University of Tsukuba.

 In addition, information for about 1,300 universities, graduate schools, two-year colleges, and vocational schools that accept foreign students is also posted.